 Basically my problem was that when I went to the web interface that the company provided me, the information that was supposed to show was not always appearing.
 It was inconsistent.
 One minute it was there, the next it was not.
 There is no doubt that my problem is a technical issue, and it definitely is on their end.

-Yesterday’s call was about the eighth contact with this company's service department, with each call being escalated to a higher level of support.
+The most recent call was about the eighth contact with this company's service department, with each call being escalated to a higher level of support.
 Not only is this incredible expensive and labour intensive for the company, it was very frustrating for me as each person I spoke to was just looking for a new way to tell me that the problem was with my computer.
 Each person was over complicating things, none would believe what I was saying, and all believed me to be incompetent.

-Finally, someone actually went to the site and had a look.
-Finally, they understood what I had been saying over and over again.
-Finally, they agreed it was a technical issue on their end.
+Finally!
+Someone actually went to the site and had a look.
+Finally!
+They understood what I had been saying over and over again.
+Finally!
+They agreed it was a technical issue on their end.

 Secondly, when dealing with a customer service issue, peel back the layers of the onion and solve the actual problem, not just the symptoms to the problem.
 Sometimes the fix may be easy, but finding the actual cause may be the hard part.
 Stick with it though because by doing so, you will save everyone time, money and frustration.

-P.S.
-How were things left with my issue?
+So how were things left with my issue?
 I am to contact them if the problem reoccurs.
 Right…I will get right on that.